 Avoid experimenting with your food

 The week before your race do your stomach a favour and stick to what your knife and fork already know.
 Trying something new won’t kill you, but it could give you stomach cramps and unwanted toilet stops that you weren’t expecting.
 Opt for simple and familiar carb-heavy dishes the night before the big day.
+If you're not sure where to start, read our carb-loading tips.

 Resist box fresh trainers